C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 <!-- briefing-student -->

+## Briefing student
-Open the box Boder’s biography  again, and read the various sections https://allthingsmoving.com/DBinteractive/#Index
+- Open the box Boder’s biography  again, and read the various sections https://allthingsmoving.com/DBinteractive/#Index
   {: .headsup}
-Go to the timeline  application Tiki-Toki. (https://www.tiki-toki.com/)
+- Go to the timeline  application Tiki-Toki. (https://www.tiki-toki.com/)

-Complete the credentials of the account that has been created for this assignment
+- Complete the credentials of the account that has been created for this

+  > assignment
     Username: Assignment1TikiToki
     Password: davidboder

 You will see a timeline with only dates that relate to David Boder’s life.
 This is the basis to complete the assignments below.
 Further instructions for a very detailed step by step approach are provided in this tutorial (link)

-***1a Create an entry in one of the dates in the timeline***
+## a.
+Create an entry in one of the dates in the timeline

 -      The chronological sequence of dates needs to be complemented with information.

 Choose two dates to create an entry.
 For more background information on Boder besides what is provided in the black box, you can click on  ‘links’, the last section of Boder’s biography, and consult the following resources:

 - Voices of the Holocaust
 - Clip 5 min History.